SyncfusionExamples/How-to-select-the-items-in-WinUI-TreeView-SfTreeView/README.md

 ### SelectionChanged event

-The [SelectionChanged](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_SelectionChanged) event will occur once selection process has been completed for the selected item in the TreeView.
-The [ItemSelectionChangedEventArgs](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangedEventArgs.html) has the following members which provides information for SelectionChanged event:
+The [SelectionChanged](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_SelectionChanged) event will occur, once the selection process has been completed for the selected item in the TreeView.
+The [ItemSelectionChangedEventArgs](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangedEventArgs.html) has the following members, which provide information for the SelectionChanged event:

-[AddedItems](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_TreeView_ItemSelectionChangedEventArgs_AddedItems): Gets collection of the underlying data objects where the selection has been processed.
+  * [AddedItems](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_TreeView_ItemSelectionChangedEventArgs_AddedItems): Gets a collection of the underlying data objects where the selection has been processed.

-[RemovedItems](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_TreeView_ItemSelectionChangedEventArgs_RemovedItems): Gets collection of the underlying data objects where the selection has been removed.
+  * [RemovedItems](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_TreeView_ItemSelectionChangedEventArgs_RemovedItems): Gets a collection of the underlying data objects where the selection has been removed.

 ```C#